Dmitriy-Ponomarenko/Dmitriy-Ponomarenko/README.md

 ---
 # 😎 Hey, nice to see you here!
-👋 I'm Dmitry, Fullstack developer from Ukraine, currently living in Germany. <br/>
+👋 I'm Dmitry, Fullstack developer from Ukraine, currently living in Germany <br/>
-💖 I have a strong love for creating efficient, but at the same time beautiful and user-friendly web applications.<br/>
+💖 I have a strong love for creating efficient, but at the same time beautiful and user-friendly web applications<br/>
-📚 At this moment studying SASS, Next.js and React Native.<br/>
+📚 At this moment studying SASS, Next.js and React Native<br/>
 👨🏻‍💻 Currently working on a web application for selling campers

 ## 🌐 My Socials: